LLNL/axom/src/docs/web/index.rst

 ****************

 The CS Toolkit effort is a project in WCI/WSC that is funded by ECP/ATDM.
-Its principle goal is to provide a collection of robust and flexible software components that serve as building blocks for LLNL simulation tools.
+Its principal goal is to provide a collection of robust and flexible software components that serve as building blocks for LLNL simulation tools.
 The emphasis is on sharing core infrastructure software amongst applications rather than having different codes develop and maintain similar capabilities.